allegroai/clearml-docs/docs/webapp/pipelines/webapp_pipeline_table.md

 The table provides two views: the active (main) runs view and the archive.
 You can archive pipeline runs so the active runs view doesn't get too cluttered.
-Click **OPEN ARCHIVE** on the top of a pipeline runs table to open the archive view, where you can view all archived run.
+Click **OPEN ARCHIVE** on the top of a pipeline runs table to open the archive view, where you can view all archived runs.
 From the archive, you can restore archived runs to the main table view.

 ![Pipeline runs table](../../img/webapp_pipeline_runs_table.png)